Van Halen: 1996–2000: Gary Cherone era

-Van Halen's next lead singer was Gary Cherone, frontman of the then-defunct Boston-based band Extreme, a group which had enjoyed some popular success in the early 1990s.
+Van Halen's next lead singer was Gary Cherone, former frontman of the Boston-based band Extreme, a group which had enjoyed some popular success in the early 1990s.
 The result was the album Van Halen III.
 Many songs were longer and more experimental than Van Halen's earlier work.
 It was a notable contrast from their previous material, with more focus on ballads than traditional rock songs ("How Many Say I", with Eddie on vocals).
 Sales were poor by the band's standards, only reaching a Gold certification, despite the album peaking at No. 4 on the U.S. charts.
 However, Van Halen III did produce the hit "Without You", and another album track, "Fire in the Hole", appeared on the Lethal Weapon 4 soundtrack.
 The album was followed by a tour.
-The III Tour saw Van Halen playing in new countries, including first ever visits to Australia and New Zealand.
-"Without You" acquired No. 1 place on the Billboard Mainstream Rock Charts in 1998, the 13th song of theirs to do so, and thus making them the band with the most Mainstream Rock No. 1s.
+The III Tour saw Van Halen playing in countries they did not visit before, including first visits to Australia and New Zealand.
+"Without You" acquired No. 1 place on the Billboard Mainstream Rock Charts in 1998, the 13th song of theirs to do so.
+This made them the band with the most Mainstream Rock No. 1s.

-Shortly afterwards, Van Halen returned to the studio and in early 1999, they started work on a new album.
-For the sessions, they brought on Danny Kortchmar to produce the scrapped album.
+Van Halen returned to the studio and in early 1999 started work on a new album.
+For the sessions, they brought on Danny Kortchmar to produce.
 Working titles of songs included "Left for Dead", "River Wide", "Say Uncle", "You Wear it Well", "More Than Yesterday", "I Don't Miss You ...
-Much", "Love Divine", and "From Here, Where Do We Go?", however more than 20 songs were rumored to have been written.
-The project was never released, with Cherone leaving the band amicably in November 1999.
-Citing musical differences, it is likely IIIs poor sales and critical reception had a big impact.
-None of the material from these sessions has ever been released, and in fact the band released no new material until three new songs written and recorded with Hagar were included on the 2004 Best of Both Worlds compilation.
-Lyrics that Cherone had written for the Van Halen III follow up would be used in his next project with Tribe of Judah.
+Much", "Love Divine", and "From Here, Where Do We Go?"; more than 20 songs were rumored to have been written.
+The project was never released, with Cherone leaving the band amicably in November 1999, citing musical differences and personal issues that he was going through.
+None of the material from these sessions has been released, and the band released no new material until three new songs written and recorded with Hagar were included on the 2004 Best of Both Worlds compilation.

-Cherone later stated that he believed if he and the band had toured first and then recorded an album they might have creatively gelled more and the album would have turned out better.
+Cherone stated that he believed if he and the band had toured first and then recorded an album they might have creatively gelled more and the album would have turned out better.

 Touring with Cherone had proven disappointing in terms of attendance.
-Eddie later admitted that "the powers that be" (Warner Bros.) had forced his hand in parting with Cherone.
+Eddie later admitted that Warner Bros. had forced his hand in parting with Cherone.
 Unlike with the previous two singers, there was reportedly no bad blood behind the breakup, and Cherone remained in contact and on good terms with Van Halen.
 As when Hagar left, speculation resumed on a Roth reunion.